 Although external recruiters should be held to the same standards as Human Resources Professionals, some are better than others.

 It is important to share with them that you are conducting a confidential search.
 And they need to share your status with their clients.

 It doesn't hurt to remind recruiters that your resume can only be sent to their client with your permission.
 This might be common sense to most, but you never know.
 Some recruiters are new to the process or poorly trained.

 There may come a time when your boss asks you if you are searching for a job.
 The simple answer is:

 Use common sense in all areas of the job search when communicating about your "availability to new job opportunities."
-Make sure your information is up-to-date so that recruiters can easily understand where you are in your career progression.
-Maintain the status quo at your current job until you're ready to put in your two-week notice.
+Make sure your information is up to date so that recruiters can easily understand where you are in your career progression.
+Maintain the status quo at your current job until you're ready to put in your two-week or other required notice.

 Job-Hunt's Working with Recruiters Expert Jeff Lipschultz is a 20+ year veteran in management, hiring, and recruiting of all types of business and technical professionals.
 He has worked in industries ranging from telecom to transportation to dotcom.
 Jeff is a founding partner of A-List Solutions, a Dallas-based recruiting and employment consulting company.
 Learn more about him through his company site alistsolutions.com.
 Follow Jeff on LinkedIn and on Twitter (@JLipschultz).